 Other ways that help with coping with anger during recovery

-Aside from the methods mentioned earlier, there are other methods that can help individuals cope with anger during addiction recovery.
+Aside from the methods mentioned earlier, other methods can help individuals cope with anger during addiction recovery.
 These methods include:

 - Exercise: Engaging in physical activity can be an effective way to manage anger.
 Exercise releases endorphins, which are natural mood boosters that can help reduce feelings of anger.